-WHEREAS, the Oversight and Clean Energy Committee of the Board of Trustees has conducted an annual review of the Policy and recommended that the Board find that the Policy has been complied with and that the changes proposed to the Policy are due and proper.
+WHEREAS, the Oversight and Clean Energy Committee (the "Committee") of the Board of Trustees (the "Board") has recommended that the Board approve the annual report on the Policy.

-NOW, THEREFORE, BE IT RESOLVED, that consistent with the accompanying memorandum, the Board hereby finds that LIPA has complied with the Policy for the period since the last annual review and approves the annual report to the Board; and
+NOW, THEREFORE, BE IT RESOLVED, that consistent with the accompanying memorandum, the Board hereby finds that LIPA has complied with the Policy for the period since the last annual review and approves the annual report, as presented at this meeting.